-ence between them is the backend.
+With the concepts already mentioned, it is possible to generate executable code from code written in a programming language.
+However, sometimes it is desired to convert a program from one programming language to another and therefore the major difference between these use-cases is the backend.
 A popular transpiler example is TypeScript, which transforms TypeScript source code into JavaScript source code (Microsoft, 2025).
-Other examples for transpilers are the C2Rust transpiler (Ling et al., 2022) that transpiles C code into Rust code as well as the PyJL transpiler (Marcelino & Leitão, 2022) which transpiles Python code into Julia code.
+Other examples for transpilers are the C2Rust transpiler (Ling et al., 2022) that transpilers spiles C code into Rust code as well as the PyJL transpiler (Marcelino & Leitão, 2022) which transpiles Python code into Julia code.
 Chaber and Ławryńczuk (2016) proposed a transpiler that takes MATLAB and C code and transforms it into pure and optimised C code for an STM32 microcontroller.
 An early example for a transpiler has been developed by Intel (1978) where they built a transpiler for transforming assembly code for their 8080 CPU to assembly code for their 8086 CPU.
-Transpilers are also used in parallelisation environments, like OpenMP (C.-K. Wang & Chen, 2015).
+Transpilers can also be used in parallelisation environments, like OpenMP (C.-K. Wang & Chen, 2015).
 There also exists a transpiler that transforms CUDA code into highly parallel CPU code.
-Moses et al. (2023) described this transpiler, and they found that the generated code performs noticeably better than handwritten parallel code.
+Moses et al. (2023) described this transpiler, and they found that the generated code performs noticeably better than doing this transformation by hand.
 When designing complex processors and accelerators, Register-transfer level (RTL) simulations are essential (L.-T. Wang et al., 2009).
 In a later study Zhang et al. (2020) have shown how RTL simulations can be performed on GPUs with a speed-up of 20.
 This led to D.-L. Lin et al. (2023) developing a transpiler to transform RTL into CUDA kernels instead of handwriting them.
+The compared their results with a CPU implementation running on 80 CPUs, where they found that the transpiled CUDA version was 40 times faster.
 Using transpilers for software backend and business logic has been proposed by Bastidas Fuertes et al. (2023a).
-Their approach implemented a programming language that can be transpiled into different programming languages, for usage in a multi-programminglanguage environment that share some business logic.
+Their approach implemented a programming language that can be transpiled into different programming languages, for usage in a multi-programming-language environment that share some business logic.
 In another study, Bastidas Fuertes et al. (2023b) reviewed over 600 publications to map the use of transpilers alongside their implementations in different fields of research, demonstrating the versatility of transpiler use.